-Handling excellently around the city with an upright position, 13 bhp, tight turning circle and soft power delivery, the Honda excels across all fronts for city comfortable riding .
-Additionally, with a Honda dealership round every corner, it’s a sporty bike with lower running costs than many of its comparisons.
+Handling excellently around the city with an upright position, 13 bhp, tight turning circle and soft power delivery, the Honda excels across all fronts for city comfortable riding.
+Additionally, with a Honda dealership around every corner, it’s a sporty bike with lower running costs than many of its competitors.

 KTM Duke 125 - £3,999

 How do you describe the KTM Duke 125?
 Orange and Austrian.
-Both true and jokes aside, the KTM is a peoples favourite with a great sound for a 125, great in towns by being nippy in traffic, and offering an upright position.
-For the shorter rider, you don’t need to be super tall to ride the Duke and being able to flat foot at the lights, is a great advantage for the shorter rider.
+Both true and jokes aside, the KTM is a peoples favourite with a great sound for a 125, great in towns by being nippy in traffic and offering an upright position.
+Being able to flat-foot at the lights, is a great advantage for the shorter rider.
 The Duke exudes quality and offers an excellently comfortable ride for commuting but fast enough to have fun on the open road.
 We have featured the Duke 3 years running, and it’s easy to see why.

 Mutt Mongrel - £2,750

-Are you looking to post regular updates to your Instagram, looking like Steve McQueen on your new bike looking cooler than Ice.
+Are you looking to post regular updates to your Instagram, looking like Steve McQueen on your new bike looking cooler than ice?
 Then the Mutt is for you.
-With a huge community following for being one of the coolest bikes on offer, we have outlined the Mongrel for its great sound and being a great fun ride.
+With a huge community following for being one of the coolest bikes on offer, we have outlined the Mongrel for its great sound and rideability.

 With the rough and tough image portrayed by Mutt’s best selling bike you’d expect the same from its ride.
 Not at all, the riding position feels natural with wide bars, giving light steering with a weighty clutch and a good lock for filtering traffic in the inner city with ease.